January 13, 2023 8 min read

 What’s the best hypoallergenic bed sheets material?

 You may wonder, what is hypoallergenic bedding?
-What makes bedding hypoallergenic, and what bedding is best for allergies?
+What are hypoallergenic sheets, and what bedding is best for allergies?
 Any bedding listed as hypoallergenic should help to reduce your odds of dealing with an allergic reaction when you use it.
 Look for soft, organic cotton bedding like sheets that are tightly woven so they’re less likely to hang onto indoor allergens and irritants.
-The best hypoallergenic bedding is also breathable.
-Not only does this keep you cool and comfortable at night, but it also helps to inhibit the growth of mold spores and bacteria.
+The best hypoallergenic bed sheets and other types of bedding are also breathable.
+Not only will this keep you cool and comfortable at night, but it also helps to inhibit the growth of mold spores and bacteria.
 Try to choose bedding made from natural fabrics, like our organic duvet cover woven from 100 percent organic cotton.
-These fabrics are much gentler on your skin, and they don’t hold onto harmful allergens that might be lurking in your bedroom.
+This all-natural fabric is much gentler on your skin, and it won’t hold onto harmful allergens that might be lurking in your bedroom.
 Let’s break down some options to help you determine what is the best hypoallergenic bed sheets that you can choose for an allergy-free sleeping experience.

-• Silk: Silk is incredibly smooth and soft, which makes it a great option for people who have extremely sensitive skin.
+• Silk: Silk is incredibly smooth and soft, so it’s a great option for people who have extremely sensitive skin.
 This natural material is considered hypoallergenic, but it does cost more than some other bed sheet materials.
 Silk is spun by silkworms inside of a cocoon, which means that the silk that the worms produce is made to protect them against predators like dust mites naturally.

 • Linen: This lightweight material is naturally hypoallergenic, making it a popular choice for bedding.
 Try our gorgeous linen bed sheets to enjoy soft, breathable fabric that won’t irritate the skin or airways.
 Linen is also naturally anti-bacterial and resistant to pathogens because of its wicking and moisture-retention properties.
 This amazing material can absorb up to 20 percent of its own weight in water without ever feeling wet, which helps to stop the growth of bacteria.